canalguada/nicy/README.md

 The CATEGORY argument can be 'rules', 'types' or 'cgroups', matching the extensions of configuration files.

-The DIRECTORY argument can be a path from NICY_SEARCH_DIRS setting.
-When filtering per DIRECTORY, no duplicate is removed taking into account the priority between directories.
+The CONFDIR argument can be one out of NICY_SEARCH_DIRS directories.
+When filtering per CONFDIR, no duplicate is removed taking into account the priority between directories.

 The SHELL argument can be a path to a supported shell (sh, dash, bash, zsh).
 Default value is /bin/sh.

-The scripts are installed, when a specific rule is available, in SCRIPT_PATH, if given.
-Default value is $HOME/bin/nicy.
+The scripts are installed, when a specific rule is available, in DESTDIR, if given.
+Default value is $HOME/bin/nicy, or /usr/local/bin/nicy for system (root) user.

 The processes are managed when a specific rule is available.

-Root credentials are mandatory with --system, --global and --all options.
+The --system, --global and --all options require root credentials.

 ```